 Ingredient Spotlight: Brussels Sprouts

 Members of the Brassica family, Brussels sprouts are cruciferous veggies packing a powerful punch of nutrients.
 Cruciferous is Latin for "cross-bearing" and is representative of the small cross-shaped pattern on these vegetables' flowers.
-While no one knows their true origin, they are thought to be from Belgium (near Brussels!).
-Brussels grow vertically on a stem and resemble mini cabbages.
-They grow strongly in the colder months making them a delish ingredient to have on hand for hearty, warming dishes.
+While no one knows their true origin, they are thought to be from Belgium (near Brussels!) and have been cultivated for over seven centuries.
+Brussels grow vertically on a stem and resemble mini-cabbages, and their taste and texture are reminscient of broccoli and cabbage, which are also members of the brassica family.
+Their growing season favors colder months, making this a perfect ingredient to have on hand for hearty, vegetarian winter dishes.

 Brussels sprouts can be prepared multiple ways.
 Take care not to overcook these beauties as they can emit a not-so-pleasant sulfur smell when you do.
-Enjoy this veggie in our Roasted Brussels Sprouts with Pomegranate & Pecans- a dish featured in our Holiday Meal Kit.
-A more unique technique when preparing Brussels sprouts is to serve them raw in a salad.
-Our Beef Tenderloin, Brussels Sprouts Salad with Turmeric Dressing incorporates finely sliced raw Brussels sprouts with apple and turmeric for a fresh, healthy crunch.
+Enjoy this veggie in our Creamed Brussels Sprouts, featured in our Thanksgiving Sides meal kit- order by November 18th to receive in time for your holiday dinner.
+See all of our Thanksgiving offerings here!

 Craving more Brussels?
 Check out our other recipes with this ingredient: